daronphang/programming-resources/cloud-computing/AWS/services/security/IAM.md

 - **Authorization**: All resources are denied by default and IAM authorizes a request only if all parts are allowed by a matching policy
 - **Actions**: Used to view, create, edit or delete a resource
 - **Resources**: A set of actions that can be performed on a resource related to your AWS account

+## Auditing IAM usage

+### IAM Credentials Report (account-level)

+A report that lists all your account's users and the status of their various credentials.

+### IAM Access Advisor (user-level)

+Access Advisor shows the service permissions granted to a user and when those services were last accessed.